Diokuz/optional-keys-in-objects/README.md

 ## Syntax

-`?` character between key and `:` in object notation leads to the following: key will be added to object only if the value is not `undefined`.
+`?` character right after key in object notation leads to the following: key will be added to object only if the value is not `undefined`.

 ### Examples